 There are many colors that a Ragdoll can have, so let’s look at the patterns they can come in as well.
 The four patterns can be seen on any of the coat colors listed above.

 A bi-color Ragdoll cat will have darker points on the ears and top of the head, bisected by a bright white blaze.
 The points extend across their back (also referred to as a “saddle”) and tail.
 The white facial blaze should resemble an upside-down “V,” extending to the edges of their eyes.
 Their nose leather should be pink, and while pink paw pads are preferred for judging classes, you may also see a mixture of colors on their pads.
 Their chin, chest, and all along the underside of their tummy should be a snowy white.

 22. Van Pattern Ragdoll Cat

-Ragdoll cats with the Van pattern will only have darker points across their ears, mask, and tail.
-This color should be well defined from the surrounding white fur, although minor spotting patterns are allowed all across the coat of a cat with this pattern.
+Ragdoll cats with the Van pattern only have darker points across their ears, mask, and tail.
+This color should be well defined from the surrounding white fur, although minor spotting patterns are allowed all across a cat’s coat with this pattern.
 They should have pink noses and pads.

 23. Colorpoint Pattern Ragdoll Cat

 The colorpoint pattern is the classic pointed pattern, where the ears, face, tail, and feet are all a clearly defined darker color.
 It’s common to see cats with a paler chest, chin, and bib than the points, but this should still differ from the paler remainder of their coat.
 The nose and paw pads of a colorpoint Ragdoll should be the same color as their points.